Gay / Lesbian (GLBT) Wedding Dance

 Envisioning your dance: When you're planning

-your wedding, the fantastic part about being lesbian or gay is
+your wedding, the fantastic part about being lesbian, gay, trans or queer is

 the freedom to choose which traditions you'll keep, and how you'll